 You must see how a very famous actor can transform himself from the manner of his body language and speech to portray a real village bumpkin.
 And then as the movie progresses, you will see how this village bumpkin changes into a sophisticated gentleman.
 He then goes back to his village and confronts the rich landlord, brother with a vengeance.

 It is indeed a very good movie to watch.

 The music is composed by M. S. Viswanathan with the lyrics written by Kannadasan and one song that stands out is this song, Ammadi Ponnukku which Sivaji sings with his young friends in the role of the village bumpkin.
 It’s funny and yet entertaining

-The song sang by the great TMS and composed by MSV speaks about a great lady that he loves and indeed a classic song.
+The song sung by the great TMS and composed by MSV speaks about a great lady that he loves and is indeed a classic song.
 The pace is slow but it has a fast pace before the choruses.
 The violin before the first chorus is mesmerising.
 MSV utilised vocals as another musical instrument which is brilliant and does not disrupt the pace of the song.
 The picturisation of the song is well done as well.

-Interesting MSV already composed the same tune for another movie, the 1969 Telugu movie Sipai Chinnayya which incidentally acted by K.R.Vijaya as well but only Raman Ethanai Ramanadi, MSV managed to get a better mix of tunes from the vocals, tablas and strings and had 2 versions – the first happy one and the second, sad version with totally different orchestration.
+Interesting MSV already composed the same tune for another movie, the 1969 Telugu movie Sipai Chinnayya which was incidentally acted by K.R.Vijaya as well but only Raman Ethanai Ramanadi, MSV managed to get a better mix of tunes from the vocals, tablas and strings and had 2 versions – the first happy one and the second, sad version with totally different orchestration.